sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 ### Customer

 In a transaction, a **customer** is the user who purchases or books the product or service.
-In a forward marketplace flow, the customer is the user who starts a transaction against a provider's listing, and in a reverse marketplace flow, the customer is the user who creates the listing.
+In a regular marketplace flow, the customer is the user who starts a transaction against a provider's listing, and in a reverse marketplace flow, the customer is the user who creates the listing.
 In marketplaces with payments, the customer is the user who